improvedk/improve.dk/source/_posts/what-is-the-size-of-the-lob-pointer-for-max-types-like-varchar-varbinary-etc/what-is-the-size-of-the-lob-pointer-for-max-types-like-varchar-varbinary-etc.md

 ## The [BLOB Inline Data] for in-row data

-If data is small enough (“small enough” being hard to define as it depends on the free space in the page, the mood of SQL Server and probably a bunch of other undocumented factors), it will be stored in the record itself.
+If data is small enough ("small enough" being hard to define as it depends on the free space in the page, the mood of SQL Server and probably a bunch of other undocumented factors), it will be stored in the record itself.
 Let's insert a single small row:

 ```sql
 INSERT INTO Lob (B) VALUES ('Test')